py-why/causal-learn/docs/source/search_methods_index/index.rst

 Search methods
 ===================
-In this section, we would like to introduce search methods for causal discovery in Pytrad.
+In this section, we would like to introduce search methods for causal discovery in causal-learn.

 Contents: